 Stage 1: Application

 Prospective applicants must submit an application form by March 17.
 Please only submit one application per organization.
-If you have any issues filling out the application form, please get in touch with our Movement Grants Program Manager Eleanor McAree.
+If you have any issues filling out the application form, please get in touch with our Movement Grants Manager, Eleanor McAree.

 We welcome applications in any language.
-Non-English applications will be translated using an internet translation service such as Google Translate.
-While we do our best to verify the accuracy of translations, please be aware that internet translation services are not always correct.
+Non-English applications will be translated using a digital translation service such as Google Translate or DeepL.
+While we do our best to verify the accuracy of translations, please be aware that AI and Internet translation services are not always accurate.

-We will let you know by early May if your application has progressed to the next stage.
+We will let you know by early May whether your application has progressed to the next stage.
 We receive many high-quality applications, so please do not be disheartened if your application is unsuccessful this time.
-If your application is especially close to being successful, we will provide you with some short feedback in July or August.
-Due to our small team and the number of applications we receive, we are unfortunately unable to provide feedback on all applications.
+If requested, we will provide you with feedback on your application.

 Stage 2: Follow-up questions

-If you are successful in Stage 1 and your application is for $20,000 USD or less, you will skip Stage 2 entirely and move straight to Stage 3.
+If you are successful in Stage 1 and your application is for $20,000 USD or less, you will skip Stage 2 entirely and move directly to Stage 3.

 Stage 3: Due diligence and grant disbursal